 Thereafter, the insurance is effective 24 hours a day, worldwide except whenever the Covered Person is in his/her Home Country.
 In no event, however, will insurance start prior to the date the premium is received by the Insurer.

 Coverage for an Eligible Participant will automatically terminate on the earliest of the following dates:

 The Insurer will reduce the amount payable under the Policy to the extent expenses are covered under any Other Plan.
 The Insurer will determine the amount of benefits provided by Other Plans without reference to any coordination of benefits, non-duplication of benefits, or other similar provisions.
 The amount from the Other Plans includes any amount to which the Covered Person is entitled, whether or not a claim is made for the benefits.
 The Policy is secondary coverage to all other policies.

-Once Eligible Participants receive their Medical Insurance ID card from HTH Worldwide, they should visit hthstudents.com, and using the certificate number on the front of the card, sign in to the site for comprehensive information and services relating to this plan.
+Once Eligible Participants receive their Medical Insurance ID card from GeoBlue, they should visit geobluestudents.com and, using the certificate number on the front of the card, sign in to the site for comprehensive information and services relating to this plan.
 Participants can track claims, search for a doctor, view plan information, download claim forms and read health and security information.